cosmos/sdk-tutorials/academy/3-ibc/6-ica.md

 The request from the community to enable a standard for this type of flow resulted in [ADR-008](https://github.com/cosmos/ibc-go/blob/main/docs/architecture/adr-008-app-caller-cbs/adr-008-app-caller-cbs.md), which extends the ability for general use cases.
 <br/><br/>
-Follow up on the developments around ADR-008 and the so-called _callback interface for IBC actors_, ie secondary applications (like smart contracts for example) that want to call into IBC apps as part of their state machine logic.
+Follow up on the developments around ADR-008 and the so-called _callback interface for IBC actors_, i.e. secondary applications (like smart contracts for example) that want to call into IBC apps as part of their state machine logic.

 </HighlightBox>